Cheong2K/RPi/README.md

 		https://www.raspberrypi.org/downloads/noobs/

-	Note: this package is only for kernel NOOBS 1.8.0 or above
+	Note: this package is only for NOOBS 1.8.0 or above

 2. WiFi